 Even though I have lived in New York for over 10 years, I am still discovering more and more places to visit.
 A couple of weeks ago, I took my kids to see SPY: The Secret World of Espionage at Discovery Times Square.
 I can honestly say this is an exhibit where the entire family can learn “new tricks”.

-I felt as though I was on the movie set of a James Bond film.
-I coudn't believe the array of items from the CIA, FBI, and the NRO, and H. Keith Melton, the renowned author, historian, and international authority on spy technology on display.
+During my trip to Discovery Times Square to check out the spy exhibit, I felt as though I was on the movie set of a James Bond film.
+I couldn’t believe the array of items from the CIA, FBI, and the NRO, and H. Keith Melton, the renowned author, historian, and international authority on spy technology on display.
 It was a good thing they were under case and key because my kids were very intrigued and interested in touching them.
 These items are the real deal, gadgets and artifacts from spies and spy catchers.
 We had a peak into real spy technologies!

 Something else that I found fascinating about SPY’s extensive collection of espionage-related artifacts is that it is both historic and contemporary.
 This is a true treat for those fascinated by what goes into the world of espionage.
 Many of the artifacts on display at SPY come straight from the unparalleled 10,000-plus personal artifact collection of H. Keith Melton, author of several books on the subject, including the best-selling The Ultimate Spy and the forthcoming Spy’s Guide to New York City.
 The remaining artifacts come straight from the collections of some of the world’s leading intelligence agencies, including the CIA, the FBI and the NRO.
 There has never been a shortage of intrigue in the world of spies, and the artifacts and interactives in SPY vividly tell their stories, past and present, through actual tools, technologies, and testimonials.

 - Charlie the Catfish, one of two CIA Robotic Catfish

 - Sleeping Beauty, the British WWII Two-Man Submersible